MertBuyulu/library-management-system/README.md

 [x] - Create PostgreSQL Docker Container Compose File (Srilokh)

-[ ] - Validate SQL Scripts with requirements
+[ ] - Validate SQL Scripts with requirements (Jon, Srilokh)

+[ ] - Create online database so we can all easily work without docker (Srilokh)

+[ ] -  Create independent javascript application to upload the data to that database (Srilokh)

 [ ] - Create CRUD Operations with Node.js Express TypeScript Server